Pembrokeshire Youth

 The Pembrokeshire Youth Justice Team (YJT) consists of:

-The Youth Justice Team manage all young people who are subject to Court Orders and out of court disposals.
-The young person will be required to attend regular meetings with their case manager which will focus on their offending and factors that may reduce the likelihood of the young person reoffending.
+The Youth Justice Team work with all young people who are subject to Court Orders and out of court disposals.
+The young person will be required to attend regular meetings with their case manager and/or youth worker.
+Work will focus on their offending behaviour and the YJT worker will consider what support can be put in place to reduce the likelihood of the young person reoffending.
 Referrals to other agencies will be made where appropriate.

-Youth Justice Team case managers respond to the needs of young offenders in a comprehensive way.
+Youth Justice Team members of staff respond to the needs of young offenders in a comprehensive way.
 The Youth Justice Team assesses the needs of each young person, using a national assessment tool.
-This is to identify the specific problems that make the young person offend, measures the risk of serious harm they may pose to others and their own safety and wellbeing.
+This is to identify the specific reasons that make the young person offend, consider the strengths of the young person and measure the level of safety concerns for both the young person and others.

 The Youth Justice Team provide intervention identified through this assessment process.
 Young people’s strengths/ diverse needs are identified and built on.
 Case managers will also prepare reports such as court, Referral Order Panel and out of court panel reports